-This question can confound HBO techs daily, some have gone to the extreme of removing all medical related dressings and skin barriers prior to HBOT; of course, you cannot be too safe, right?
-Well, not really.
-You do run the risk of making the patient's wound worse by drying it out and exposing it to the atmosphere as well as denying the patent a treatment that a physician has deemed necessary.
+This question can confound HBO techs daily: some have gone to the extreme of removing all medical related dressings and skin barriers prior to HBOT; with the thought process being, you cannot be too safe.
+This is not necessarily factual.
+You do run the risk of making the patient's wound worse by drying it out and exposing it to the atmosphere, as well as denying the patent a treatment that a physician has deemed necessary.